Azure/Enterprise-Scale/README.md

 ## Azure Landing Zones Roadmap

-The Azure Landing Zones (Enterprise-Scale) architecture is a living architecture that will continue to evolve alongside the Azure platform.
-The roadmap for the Azure Landing Zones (Enterprise-Scale) architecture is driven by customer feedback and the evolution of the Azure platform.
-You can find the roadmap for the Azure Landing Zones (Enterprise-Scale) architecture here: [Azure Landing Zones Roadmap](https://aka.ms/alz/roadmap)
+The Azure Landing Zones (Enterprise-Scale) architecture is continuously updated to align with advancements in the Azure platform and insights from customer feedback.
+For detailed information on future updates, please refer to the roadmap at: [Azure Landing Zones Roadmap](https://aka.ms/alz/roadmap)

 ## Contributing